gruvilab/gruvi_site/README.md

 Some of the site info is stored in the `SFU GrUVi Website Databases` (link can be found in the gruvi-website slack group), this is to allow easier editing and collaborative editing.
 Currently, only the content of publication list (`_data/publist.yml`) and news (`_data/news.yml`) is managed in the database.
 We need further development to support full-automation over all contents.

-For publication update, after editing in the database, run `python scripts/site_updater.py` to fetch the data from the database and update the jekyll content.
+For publication update, after editing in the database, run `python site_updater.py` under the `scripts` folder to fetch the data from the database and update the jekyll content.

 For news update, please first update in the database and sync the content to the `_data/news.yml` **manually**.
 Steps to do after editing and proofreading a news item in the database:
 1. convert the text to html using this site: https://markdowntohtml.com/.